In The News

 Which is Real?

-For 2019, Carl will continue signing his marbles with a "Red" CF logo.
+For 2020, Carl will start signing his marbles with a "Blue" CF logo.
 Carl started making marbles in 2006 and began signing them in January of 2008.
 Every two years the logo color changes.
 From January 2008 until December 2009 the logo color was gold.
 From January 2010 until December 2011 the logo color was silver.
 From January 2012 until December 2013 the logo color was black.
 From January 2014 until December 2015 the logo color was white.
 From January 2016 until December 2017 the logo color was yellow.
-Starting in 2018 the logo color was red.
+From January 2018 until December 2019 the logo color was red.
 From January 2020 to the present, the logo color is blue.
 These colorful logos help to date when the marble was made.